 Required are valid EU pet passports, with standard information about the animal's identity, vaccinations (other treatments).
 Pets also must have approved microchip (or tattoo) and rabies vaccination by an authorized veterinarian.
 Passengers with pets must arrive at the port at least 1-hour prior to departure.

 All animals are subject to the UK Pet Travel scheme rules and must be at least 15 weeks old.
 EU pet passport and microchips are compulsory.
 Car passengers can ferry up to 5 animals (per vehicle).
-These cars receive a coloured hanger (placed on the windscreen rear-view mirror until customs are cleared in each port).
+These cars receive a colored hanger (placed on the windscreen rear-view mirror until customs are cleared in each port).
 Pets in vehicles must remain inside at all times.
 Foot passengers are allowed up to 5 pets, but pre-booking an onboard kennel is required.
-Children travelling with an animal must be 16 years old.
-When travelling with 6 or more animals, they must be at least 6 months old.
+Children traveling with an animal must be 16 years old.
+When traveling with 6 or more animals, they must be at least 6 months old.

 The cruise ship Cote d'Opale has onboard kennels, including 7x big-sized (100x97x94 cm), 2x medium-sized (100x64x108 cm) and 16 small (100x65x50 cm).
 Visits of the pet during the voyage are recommended.